Brooklyn Bridge: Towers

 The bridge's two suspension towers are 278 ft tall with a footprint of 140 by 59 ft at the high water line.
 They are built of limestone, granite, and Rosendale cement.
 The limestone was quarried at the Clark Quarry in Essex County, New York.
 The granite blocks were quarried and shaped on Vinalhaven Island, Maine, under a contract with the Bodwell Granite Company, and delivered from Maine to New York by schooner.
 The Manhattan tower contains 46,945 yd3 of masonry, while the Brooklyn tower has 38,214 yd3 of masonry.
+There are 56 LED lamps mounted onto the towers.

 Each tower contains a pair of Gothic Revival pointed arches, through which the roadways run.
 The arch openings are 117 ft tall and 33.75 ft wide.
 The tops of the towers are located 159 ft above the floor of each arch opening, while the floors of the openings are 119.25 ft above mean water level, giving the towers a total height of 278.25 ft above mean high water.

 Caissons

-The towers rest on underwater caissons made of southern yellow pine.
-Both caissons contain interior spaces that were used by construction workers.
+The towers rest on underwater caissons made of southern yellow pine and filled with cement.
+Inside both caissons were spaces for construction workers.
 The Manhattan side's caisson is slightly larger, measuring 172 by 102 ft and located 78.5 ft below high water, while the Brooklyn side's caisson measures 168 by 102 ft and is located 44.5 ft below high water.
 The caissons were designed to hold at least the weight of the towers which would exert a pressure of 5 ST/ft2 when fully built, but the caissons were over-engineered for safety.
 During an accident on the Brooklyn side, when air pressure was lost and the partially-built towers dropped full-force down, the caisson sustained an estimated pressure of 23 ST/ft2 with only minor damage.
 Most of the timber used in the bridge's construction, including in the caissons, came from mills at Gascoigne Bluff on St. Simons Island, Georgia.

 The Brooklyn side's caisson, which was built first, originally had a height of 9.5 ft and a ceiling composed of five layers of timber, each layer 1 ft tall.
 Ten more layers of timber were later added atop the ceiling, and the entire caisson was wrapped in tin and wood for further protection against flooding.
 The thickness of the caisson's sides was 8 ft at both the bottom and the top.
 The caisson had six chambers: two each for dredging, supply shafts, and airlocks.